richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ------------------------- ------------------------- ------------------------- -------------------------

 ## Exercise 1: Prepare Environment
-_Complete this exercise only if you intend to complete Pro-Code sub-exercises_
+_Complete this exercise only if you intend to complete Pro-Code exercises_

-Use a pre-configured virtual machine (if possible) or create an environment which includes the latest versions of:
+Start with a pre-configured virtual machine and add the following artifacts:

 * [PowerShell](https://richchapler.github.io/AzureSolutionsDocumentation/artifacts/PowerShell.html)
 * [Visual Studio Code](https://richchapler.github.io/AzureSolutionsDocumentation/artifacts/VisualStudioCode.html)